Jared Butler

-Jared Gladwyn Butler (born August 25, 2000) is an American professional basketball player for the Oklahoma City Thunder of the National Basketball Association (NBA), on a two-way contract with the Oklahoma City Blue of the NBA G League.
-He played college basketball for the Baylor Bears.
+Jared Gladwyn Butler (born August 25, 2000) is an American professional basketball player for Crvena zvezda Belgrade of the ABA League and the EuroLeague.
 As a junior in 2021, he was named a consensus first-team All-American and helped lead the Bears to a national championship.
 Butler was named the Final Four Most Outstanding Player (MOP).

-Early life and high school career
+Early life

 Butler is the son of Richard and Juanea Butler.
 By the time he was eleven years old, he was competing in out-of-state basketball tournaments.
-Butler grew up in Reserve, Louisiana and attended Riverside Academy, where he joined the school's varsity basketball team as an eighth grader.
-As a junior, he averaged 20.4 points and 6.7 assists and was named first team all-state.
-Butler averaged 27.4 points, 8.8 rebounds, 8.4 assists and 3.0 steals during his senior season and was again named first team All-State as well as Player of the Year by The Times-Picayune.
+Butler grew up in Reserve, Louisiana and attended Riverside Academy, where he joined the school's varsity basketball team as an eighth-grader.
+As a junior, he averaged 20.4 points and 6.7 assists and was named first-team All-State.
+Butler averaged 27.4 points, 8.8 rebounds, 8.4 assists and 3.0 steals during his senior season and was again named first-team All-State as well as Player of the Year by The Times-Picayune.
 Rated a four-star prospect, Butler committed to play college basketball at Alabama over offers from Virginia and Baylor.
 He picked the Crimson Tide because he was confused why Baylor was not recruiting him harder despite his coach Tim Byrd being friends with Bears coach Scott Drew; the Bears were short on scholarships and long on guards.